AvyanConsultingCorp/blueprints/cross-cloud/documentation/azure_hybrid_networking.md

 #### Application -> Postgres Install
 ### AWS Side
 #### Compute
+##### Finding AWS AMI IDs
+Amazon AWS AMIs (Amazon Machine Images) have different IDs in each region.
+This ID is needed in the CloudFormation template for the region that you are deploying into.
+Specifically, it is the "ImageId" in the Properties for the "AWS::EC2::Instance" resources.
+Even if the image is the same, the AMI IDs will be different in each region.
+In order to implement this in the CloudFormation template, a Mapping was used to map the region name to an AMI ID.
+The list of AMI IDs for Ubuntu images for each region was built using Canonical's Amazon EC2 AMI Locator, http://cloud-images.ubuntu.com/locator/ec2/.
+Using the site, we filtered on:
+  * Version:  14.04 LTS
+  * Arch:  amd64
+  * Instance Type: hvm:ebs-ssd

+and then copied / pasted the "Zone" and "AMI-ID" to the RegionMap mapping in the CloudFormation template.
+For more information on using CloudFormation Mappings, see http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.templatebasics.html.

 #### Storage -> Trivial
 #### Network -> the nasty bits
 #### Application -> Postgres Install